OlgaGulyakevich/memory-game/readme.md

 ## 📖 About

-**Memory** is an interactive memory training application that challenges users to match pairs of cards across different themes.
+**Memory** is an multilingualinteractive memory training application that challenges users to match pairs of cards across different themes.
 Built with modern React patterns, the game demonstrates professional frontend development practices including *component architecture*, *state management*, *responsive design*, and *accessibility compliance*.

 ### 🎯 Core Gameplay
 - **Find Pairs**: Match identical cards by flipping them two at a time